-When she transferred from Northern Essex Community College to UMass Lowell, Quezada was looking for an affordable and beneficial college experience.
-She found that and much more.
+Quezada was looking for an affordable and beneficial college experience, she found that and much more at UMass Lowell.

 "Although some of my most valued experiences were not necessarily on campus, I would not have been able to have these experiences if it was not were for the University."